The Cheapest SUVs to Insure 2025

 Insurance: From group 8

-The Ateca is unique on this list because, while most other cars here are compact SUVs, the Ateca is a family-sized model – about the size of a Nissan Qashqai or a Mazda CX-5 – which means it’s a great choice if you need a big, roomy SUV that’s also cheap to insure.
-And if that weren’t reason enough to give it a second look, it’s also great to drive.
+The Ateca is unique on this list because, while most other cars here are compact SUVs, the Ateca is about the same size as a Kia Sportage or Nissan Qashqai.
+That means it’s a great choice if you need a roomy SUV that’s also cheap to insure.
+Only the earliest, lowest-spec versions have a group 8 rating, but even the later, plusher models should bag you an affordable insurance policy.
+And if that weren’t reason enough to give the Ateca a second look, it’s also great to drive.

 Seat Ateca Review